mbialoru/arch-install/docs/august_2021_install_guide.md

 available in settings, look for `OVMF`)
 * BTRFS is officially under developement.
 Hovewer with Fedora34 released, it became a default filesystem for that distro.

-RAID on BTRFS with levels 5 and 6 is fatally flawed, the arch-wiki states as of August 2021.
+* RAID on BTRFS with levels 5 and 6 is fatally flawed, the arch-wiki states as of August 2021.
 Multi-device setups are possible, albeit a bit tricky.
 RAID levels supported are 0, 1, 10, 5 and 6
 * With VMs and maybe even some bare metal configurations, GRUB might not work correctly.
 To fix this, try following attached commented-out commands in section about installing GRUB
+* While trying to manually put drives on standby with `hdparm` you notice them spinning up immidiately after spinning down, check if they aren't freshly formatted EXT4 drives - if they are, and are mounted, chances are that the background task of ext4lazyinit is working and the drive will eventually be put to standby after that task completes.

 # Instalation
 ## Before you start